geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The memory of an absent friend renew."

-The knights already mounted for their way ;
+The knights already mounted for their way;
-T' announce the jousts the warning clarions play ; When in the lists a stranger knight was seen
+T' announce the jousts the warning clarions play;
+When in the lists a stranger knight was seen
 Of towering stature, and of noble mien, 710

-Unknown to all his arms or steed : his shield
+Unknown to all his arms or steed: his shield
 A dolphin bore upon an azure field,